fedekunze/specs/insurance/insurance.md

 2. **Insurer self-bond decreases**:

-   If the validator self unbonds or redelegates and the condition above is not met, she won't be able to pay all her obligations to insured delegators.
-She still won't be able to accept new insurance contracts until the the condition holds.
-To prevent this case we can prevent the validator from unbonding or redelegating shares worth more than `MaxUnbond = Validator.SelfBond - TotalRefund` if she has active insurances.
+   If the validator self unbonds or redelegates and the condition above is not met, they won't be able to pay all her obligations to insured delegators.
+They still won't be able to accept new insurance contracts until the the condition holds.
+To prevent this case we can prevent the validator from unbonding or redelegating shares worth more than `MaxUnbond = Validator.SelfBond - TotalRefund` if they have active insurances.
 This will keep the condition satisfied and thus the validator will have enough funds to refund his insured delegators.

 ### What if a validator with active insurances gets tombstoned ?